-San Diego Social Media and Divorce Lawyers
+San Diego Divorce Lawyers Discuss Social Media

 In the digital world that we now live in, there are millions of people who have had their privacy attacked.
 And while there are things that can be done when one person invades another’s privacy, the situation is tricky when a divorce is involved.
 So how can individuals protect their privacy online and in the digital world while going through a divorce?
 When it comes to things like emails, texts, and social media profiles, the law is not always clear.

 A divorce can bring up bitter emotions, complicated financial situations, and even family secrets – all of which can be revealed through social media.
-Understanding what aspects of social media can influence your case is extremely difficult, which is why you should have a skilled San Diego social media divorce lawyer at your side.
+Understanding what aspects of social media can influence your case is extremely difficult, which is why you should have a skilled San Diego divorce lawyer at your side.
 At Mattis Law, A.P.C., our lawyers can work to protect your privacy rights and ensure your assets are properly divided.
 If you are going through a divorce and need excellent legal guidance, contact our office at (858) 328-4400 to schedule a free consultation.

 Digital space, like an email account, is often treated as personal property.
 If a couple owns a home together, that asset would be accessible to both parties until the divorce finalized who it belonged to.
 The same is true with email accounts, but only if the couple owned the account together.
 In these cases, one person could log in and read emails sent or received by the other person.
 Because he or she has partial ownership of the account, any evidence found there could be admissible in court.